Coles Supermarkets

-Coles Supermarkets Australia Pty Ltd, doing business as Coles, is an Australian supermarket, retail and consumer services chain, headquartered in Melbourne as part of Coles Group.
-Founded in 1914 in the suburb of Collingwood by Sir George Coles, the company currently operates 846 supermarkets throughout Australia, including several now-re-branded Bi-Lo stores.
-Coles has over 120,000 employees and accounts for around 27 per cent of the Australian market.
+Coles Supermarkets Australia Pty Ltd, trading as Coles, is an Australian supermarket, retail and consumer services chain headquartered in the Melbourne suburb of Hawthorn East as part of Coles Group.

-Coles Online is the company's online shopping ('click & collect' and home delivery) service.
+Founded in 1914 in the suburb of Collingwood by Sir George Coles, Coles operated 861 stores in 2025, comprising 830 Coles supermarkets and 31 Coles Local stores, and employed about 115,000 people.
+It accounts for about 29 per cent of national supermarket retail sales.
+Coles Online is the company's online shopping service.

-Between 1986 and 2006, Coles Supermarkets was a brand of Coles Myer, later Coles Group, prior to Wesfarmers purchasing Coles Group in 2007.
+Between 1986 and 2006, Coles Supermarkets was a brand of Coles Myer, later Coles Group, before Wesfarmers acquired Coles Group in 2007.
 It became a subsidiary of Coles Group again after Wesfarmers spun off the business in November 2018.

-In 2020, Coles changed its slogan to "Value the Australian way".
+In October 2020, Coles launched "Value the Australian Way" as its brand platform.

 History

-George Coles learned the retail trade working for his father's 'Coles Store' business from 1910 to 1913.
-(The store continued operating as "The Original Coles" at Wilmot, Tasmania until it was destroyed by a fire on 24 January 2014.)
+George Coles learned the retail trade working for his father's "Coles Store" business from 1910 to 1913.
+The store continued operating as "The Original Coles" at Wilmot, Tasmania, until it was destroyed by fire on 24 January 2014.
 Coles itself was founded when George Coles opened the Coles Variety Store on 9 April 1914 on Smith Street in the Melbourne suburb of Collingwood.

-Further expansion occurred and Coles' interest in food retailing was spurred in 1958 when it acquired 54 John Connell Dickins grocery stores.
-It then acquired the Beilby's chain in South Australia in 1959 and 265 Matthews Thompson grocery stores in New South Wales in 1960.
+Coles expanded into food retailing in 1958 when it acquired the 54-store John Connell Dickins grocery chain.
+It then acquired the Beilby's chain in South Australia in 1959 and the 265-store Matthews Thompson grocery chain in New South Wales in 1960.